 What types of treatment can my GP prescribe?

-Occupational therapy to help with daily living and
+- Occupational therapy to help with daily living and functionality

-Psychology to help optimise coping strategies and living
+- Psychology to help optimize coping strategies and living well

 - Other specialties and doctors for second opinions.